HELPs Medical Equipment

 Goodwill’s Health Equipment Link Program services (HELPs) advances the safety, health and wellness, independence and quality of life of our most vulnerable citizens by collecting, repairing, sanitizing and providing needed durable medical equipment (DME) at no cost to individuals in need.

-In 2014, HELPs served 6,126 individuals saving them, insurance and medical providers, and taxpayers more than $1 million.
-Over 24,000 people have received medical equipment from this award-winning program since it began in May 2000.
+In 2017, HELPs supplied over 5,500 pieces of medical equipment and supplies to over 3,500 individuals, saving them, insurance and medical providers, and taxpayers over $1 million.
+Over 29,000 people have received medical equipment from this award-winning program since it began in May 2000.

 Goodwill of Chattanooga’s HELPs program is the only one of its kind in the Greater Chattanooga area and within the Goodwill International network.
 HELPs assists individuals throughout our 23-county service area of Southeast Tennessee and Northwest Georgia.